bolubee101/DS-Algos/README.md

-# CodeJam
+# DS snd Algos

-I and Tolu decided to improve upon our data structures and algorithm skills and.... this happened
+Yaaay!!
+I and Akin would be trying our hands on hackerrank questions.
+Goodluck to us!
+**Feel free to join in**